AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter.markdown

 NeuronLayer>>backwardPropagateError
 	"This is a recursive method.
 The back propagation begins with the output layer (i.e., the last layer)"

-	"We are in an hidden layer"
+	"We are in a hidden layer"
 	neurons doWithIndex: [ :neuron :j |
 		| theError |
 		theError := 0.0.